SCRIPTURE OR MYTH?

 We notice further along, keeping in the context, that Paul is admonishing the Galatian Christians to put to death the deeds of their flesh.

-And they that are Christ’s have crucified the flesh with the affections and lusts.
+And those who are Christ’s have crucified the flesh with its passions and desires.
 (Galatians 5:24)

 But let us for a moment pursue the current fantasy that Paul was not warning Christians that they would not inherit the Kingdom but was speaking to the unsaved.